Broderip Ward: Broderip Ward 1987

 The Broderip Ward took its first patients in January 1987, and was officially opened by Diana, Princess of Wales, on 9 April 1987.
 None of the patients agreed to be photographed with Diana at the opening of the ward due to fears of being publicly identified.
 Diana notably shook the hand of patients without wearing gloves on the ward.
 Diana subsequently visited the ward with the First Lady of the United States, Barbara Bush, in July 1991.

 The construction of the ward cost £350,000.
 It was created from a disused surgical ward at the hospital.
 The creation of the ward was part of a set of improvements to the hospital costing £1 million that had been planned since 1985.
 The Charles Bell ward also served HIV/AIDS patients at the Middlesex Hospital.
 The doctor in charge of the ward was Professor Michael Adler.
 The respiratory physician Steve Semple led a team of doctors at the Broderip Ward.
 Staff at the ward also collaborated with staff from James Pringle House, a dedicated London sexual health clinic.
 The first sister of the ward, Jacqui Elliott, oversaw a staff of 14 nurses at its opening; more than twice the number of expected applicants applied to work on the ward.
-In a January 1987 interview with Sally Brompton in The Times, Elliot said that in choosing nurses to work on the ward she "obviously [had] to look for people who want to do it for the right reasons.
+In a January 1987 interview with Sally Brompton in The Times, Elliott said that in choosing nurses to work on the ward she "obviously [had] to look for people who want to do it for the right reasons.
 It's no good them having the attitude of 'Aids is the in-thing, I've never looked after an Aids patient before, so let's do it now'.
 I wanted people who are caring without being hysterical".
-Brompton, wrote of the "built-in despondency element of nursing no-hopers", with Elliot countering that though there was no cure for AIDS "...there may be tomorrow.
+Brompton, wrote of the "built-in despondency element of nursing no-hopers", with Elliott countering that though there was no cure for AIDS "...there may be tomorrow.
 I have implicit faith in my medical colleagues to come up with something in the near future.
 You just have to treat the symptoms as they come along, keep a positive attitude and provide the best, possible nursing care for the patients.
 And it isn't limited to giving out bedpans — you have to treat them as a whole, mentally and physically, as well as all the people around them — family, colleagues and friends".
-The majority of patients at the opening of the ward were homosexual men.
+The majority of patients at the opening of the ward were gay men.
 Repeatedly returning patients would become familiar with each other giving the ward a sense of "camaraderie".